qualityshepherd/brine/assets/posts/southern_coast.md

 Ida's diary lies under her old bed on fourth floor.
 In it, she reveals that her one true love was the captain of The Crown's Fury.
 News that his ship was lost in the Battle Mistwood came the same day she lept from the tower.
 She and the other ghosts activate the old light to summon the ghost ship from the depths.

 At the edge of the cliffs is an aged bouquet of purple bog orchids, with a card that reads "My dearest Ida, Your favorite color.
 Love, Peter".

+**Ghost** `Incorporeal, Obsessed, Tragic` - Each bound to this world by unfinished business.
+Some don't know they're dead.
+Some do and are very angry about it.

 **0302 Lost Druid's Grove** lies nestled amidst the craggy embrace of the Sorrow Mountains.
 Weathered stone circles show signs of countless ceremonies.
 The Lost Druid is currently imprisoned in the Prison of Mon.
 Her remaining 13 followers perform their sacred daily ceremonies but are also nearly finished with a complex ritual tied to her imprisonment.
 Strangers are tolerated in the grove but NOT at ceremonies.